-As noted above, in addition to other reporting and analysis interpretations, maps should be generated that show beacon locations within the AOI.
+As noted above, in addition to other reporting and analysis interpretations, maps should be generated that show beacon locations within the associated AOI.
+The area(s) of interest should be fully described (i.e., relative to MCC service areas, and, as appropriate, relative to MEOLUT coverage areas for detection capability and independent location capability), and presented on maps.
 These maps will provide a means to visualize relative MEOSAR and LEOSAR/GEOSAR coverage during a specified D&E time period.
-This test should be repeated towards the end of the D&E, when the MEOSAR system will be closer to its final operational configuration.
+This test should be repeated towards the end of the D&E, when the MEOSAR system will be closer to its operational configuration.